Rkvishnu/mlops_project/README.md

-# MLops pipeline for a basic machine learning project
+# MLops Pipeline for a basic machine learning project